Generic Name: natalizumab (NA-ta-LIZ-ue-mab)

 - Natalizumab may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Serious allergic reactions have occurred with the use of natalizumab.
 If a serious reaction occurs, it is usually within 2 hours after you receive natalizumab.
 However, a serious reaction may occur at any time.
-Contact your doctor at once if you develop hives, itching, trouble breathing or shortness of breath, chest pain, dizziness, chills, fainting, fever, rash, nausea, or flushing.
+Contact your doctor at once if you develop hives, itching, trouble breathing, shortness of breath, wheezing, chest pain, dizziness, chills, fainting, fever, rash, nausea, or flushing.

 - Tell your doctor or dentist that you use natalizumab before you receive any medical or dental care, emergency care, or surgery.